Brain injury and life insurance

 There are several different types of life insurance policies that you can get to protect yourself and your family.
 Each policy will provide cover for different events such as death, sickness, injury, or disability.

 Brain injury term life insurance (family protection) is the most popular and common type of life cover because of how much it costs and what it does.
 If you’ve suffered from a brain injury in the past and you’re concerned about protecting your family then this could be for you.

 Brain injury mortgage life insurance (decreasing term) is the best way to protect your mortgage for your family if you die.
-This type of cover is exactly the same as a family life insurance policy apart from the cover reduces over the term, so premiums are lower.
+This type of cover is exactly the same as a family life insurance policy except that the cover reduces over the term, so premiums are lower.

 Brain injury critical illness cover is also sometimes available in some circumstances, depending on your circumstances.
 The choice may be slightly more limited for critical illness cover if you’ve had a brain injury in the past, and especially for those with more severe symptoms.